Blendify/blender-manual/trunk/blender_docs/manual/advanced/app_templates.rst

 Motivation
 ----------

-In some cases its not enough to write a single script or add-on, and expect someone to replace his user-preferences and startup file, install scripts and change his key-map.
+In some cases it's not enough to write a single script or add-on, and expect someone to replace his user-preferences and startup file, install scripts and change his key-map.

 The goal of application-templates is to support switching to a customized configuration